 Sarah "Sally" (Younkin) Kreger was born in 1832 or 1834 near Kingwood, Turkeyfoot Township, Somerset County, PA, the daughter of "Yankee John" and Nancy (Hartzell) Younkin, She and her husband were pioneer settlers of Kansas.

-She married German immigrant John Frederick "Fred" Kreger (1829-1913), son of Henry and Elizabeth Kreger.
+Sally was united in the bonds of holy matrimony with German immigrant John Frederick "Fred" Kreger (Aug.
+4, 1829-1913), son of Henry and Elizabeth Kreger.

-Born on Aug.
-4, 1829,in Hanover, Fred and his parents had sailed from Bremen, Germany to America in 1834, when he was five years of age, and settled in the Kingwood area.
+Born in Hanover, Prussia, Fred and his parents had sailed from Bremen, Germany to America in 1834, when he was five years of age, and settled in the Kingwood area, where they stayed for good.

 A descendant once wrote that Fred's parents "never learned to speak the English language well; the grandchildren, because of their many pranks, received scoldings in German which they couldn't understand."

-The couple produced seven children -- Wilson S. Kregar, John R. Kreger, Josiah Kreger, Edward Kreger, Caroline Younkin, Albert Kreger and one unknown.
+The couple produced a family of seven children, of whom six are known -- Wilson S. Kregar, John R. Kreger, Josiah Kreger, Edward Kreger, Caroline Younkin and Albert Kreger.

-Sarah and Fred lived in Kingwood for their entire married lives and were farmers.
+Sarah and Fred lived in Kingwood for their entire married lives and were longtime farmers.

 Fred is among a number of Younkin cousins mentioned by name as founding members of the Old Bethel Church of God in Hexebarger near Kingwood.
 In a history of the church penned in the 1880s or early 1890s, Harrison Grant King wrote that as a result of preaching, tent-meetings and evangelism by visiting preachers, a Christian spiritual interest "sprang up with the result that a Church of God was organized, with Fred Dull, Jonathan Dumbauld, wife and daughter Susan and son George, Fred Kreger and wife, William Spencer, James King, Christopher King and wife Rachael, Josiah Gross, William Younkin, Rebeca King and Sarah King, with perhaps a few others, constituted the charter members of the first Church of God in Somerset Co."